 - Download a mobile application.

-We also collect information about visitors to our websites through technologies like cookies and pixel tags.
+We also collect information about visitors to our websites.
 The kind of information we may collect includes:

 - Information from the browser and device you use to visit our websites or to use our mobile applications (such as the type of device, the operating system name and version, and the browser version);

-- Website visitor data (such as the number of visitors to our websites, the pages visited, the features used, and how long you stay on our websites);
+- Website and app visitor data (such as the number of visitors to our websites, the pages visited, the features used, browsing history, and how long you stay on our websites); and

 - How you search for our websites or applications (such as the domain name of the website from which you connect), what websites you click on from our website or emails, and your browsing activities across other websites (provided to us through a third party).